Subtyping patients with chronic disease using longitudinal BMI patterns

-Most studies that have looked the relationship between the body weight or BMI and other chronic diseases use single baseline (cross-sectional) body weights or BMI measurements \cite{RN114,RN110,RN113}.
-Some of these studies have shown a significant correlation between the history of obesity and the risk for later-life comorbidities \cite{RN117,RN145,RN133,RN114,RN124,RN148,RN129,RN142,RN122}.
-As an example of such studies, Stokes et. al have demonstrated that among the non-pregnant adults without obesity who had a previous history of obesity, there was an increased prevalence of eight obesity-related diseases \cite{RN110}.
+\textbf{Obesity and BMI trajectories.} Most studies that have looked at the relationship between body weight or BMI and other chronic diseases use single baseline (cross-sectional) body weights or BMI measurements \cite{RN114, RN110, RN113}.
+Some of these studies have shown a significant correlation between the history of obesity and the risk for later-life comorbidities\cite{RN117, RN145, RN133, RN114, RN124, RN148, RN129, RN142, RN122}.
+As an example of such studies, Stokes et. al has demonstrated that among the non-pregnant adults without obesity who had a previous history of obesity, there was an increased prevalence of eight obesity-related diseases \cite{RN110}.
 They showed that the odds ratio for each of the eight comorbid diseases was also shown to be significantly higher among individuals with a history of obesity than individuals not having any history of it \cite{RN110}.
 Some related studies focused on the time of developing obesity and the future risk of morbidity and showed that those who experienced early and rapid weight gain during early adulthood were most likely to develop hypertension, type 2 diabetes and arthritis in middle age \cite{RN112}.